spectralDNS/shenfun/docs/source/rayleighbenard.rst

 .. figure:: https://raw.githack.com/spectralDNS/spectralutilities/master/movies/RB_100x256_100k_fire.png

    *Temperature fluctuations in the Rayleigh Benard flow.
-The top and bottom walls are kept at different temperatures and this sets up the Rayleigh-Benard convection*
+The top and bottom walls are kept at different temperatures and this sets up the Rayleigh-Benard convection.
+The simulation is run at :math:`Ra=100,000`, :math:`Pr=0.7` with 100 and 256 quadrature points in :math:`x` and :math:`y`-directions, respectively*

 .. _demo:rayleighbenard: